Programs > Brochure

 - Some meals: ~$180

 - Miscellaneous expenses (e.g. books, supplies, personal spending): ~$250

 Students will not register themselves for this course.
 The Center for Global Education will register accepted students for this course after receiving a signed Confirmation of Participation form.

 Students must apply for this program online by clicking the “Apply Now” button on this page.
-Submission of an application does not guarantee program acceptance.
-Students must be approved by faculty leaders, the Office of Student Conduct and Academic Integrity, Student Accounts, and Student Access Services in order to enroll in this course.
+Students must be approved by faculty leaders and the Center for Global Education.
+In order to participate, they also must be in good academic and conduct standing at the time of application and through the duration of the program.
 Applicants will be notified by email regarding the status of their application.

 Preference will be given to students who: have strong academic records, have prior travel experience, represent diverse majors, are in the honors program, and are juniors or seniors.